 Sometimes, only one of the dimensions of an object is of practical interest.
 When this is the case, we only study the variation in length of interest, and do not concern ourselves about the other two dimensions of the object.
 A practical example is the swelling suffered by a rail of a railroad.
 Although the height and thickness of the rails varies, only its length is of interest.
 If we do not take into account the rail's linear expansion during the construction of the railway, it may end up being deformed in a hot day.
 The formula for linear expansion is: $$\Delta L = L_0 \alpha \Delta T,$$ where \(\Delta L = L - L_0\) is the variation in length suffered after a temperature change \(\Delta T = T - T_0\), \(\alpha\) is the linear thermal expansion coefficient and \(L_0\) is the system's length before it suffers a variation in temperature.

 Relationship Between the Coefficient of Expansion for Isotropic Materials:

-From the dilation point of view, the solids are considered isotropic when dilations in different directions are proportionally equal.
-This does not occur for some crystals, which are called anisotropic, which dilate proportionally more in one direction than in others.
+From the dilatation point of view, the solids are considered isotropic when dilatations in different directions are proportionally equal.
+This does not occur for some crystals, which are called anisotropic, which dilatate proportionally more in one direction than in others.

-Materials with smaller coefficients of expansion dilate less for the same temperature variation.
+Materials with smaller coefficients of expansion dilatate less for the same temperature variation.

 In general, the coefficient of expansion varies with temperature, but in many practical cases it is possible to neglect this variation.
 This approximation is valid when we are interested in a temperature variation that is not very large and when the material does not approach its melting point.